Richelle Carey

-Richelle Carey (born October 13, 1976) is an American broadcast journalist.
-She is currently an anchor on Al Jazeera English and was previously an anchor for Al Jazeera America.
+Richelle Carey (born October 13, 1971) is an American broadcast journalist.
+She was an anchor on Al Jazeera English and was previously an anchor for Al Jazeera America.

 Carey was previously a news anchor for HLN and correspondent for its Prime News broadcast, from May 2006 to June 2013; she joined HLN from KMOV-TV St. Louis, Missouri.
 Prior to joining KMOV in the summer of 2003, Carey was the morning and afternoon news anchor at the Fox affiliate in Henderson-Las Vegas, Nevada (KVVU).

 Early life and education

-Richelle Carey was born in Houston, Texas on October 13, 1971.
+Richelle Carey was born in Houston, Texas, on October 13, 1971.
 Carey's mother is a nurse who works with teenagers in poverty-stricken neighborhoods.
 She first attended Smith College but later graduated from Baylor University in her native Texas, where she earned a bachelor's degree in telecommunications.